snelsi/lethargy/README.md

 - Enough time has passed between two events.

 - The delta of the event doesn't decrease and immediately follows a known human event.

-- The delta of the event doesn't decrease and has a high velocity.

 - The delta of the event has been increasing for `n` consecutive events.